dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 A CodeFixProvider should provide FixAll support to enable users to fix multiple instances of the underlying diagnostic with a single code fix.
 See documenation at https://github.com/dotnet/roslyn/blob/master/docs/analyzers/FixAllProvider.md for further details.

-## RS1017: DiagnosticId for analyzers must be a non-null constant.
+## RS1017: DiagnosticId for analyzers must be a non-null constant

 |Item|Value|
 |-|-|